Combinatorial model categories are equivalent to presentable quasicategories

 We now introduce the small model category $"MInd(λ,C)$, which models the homotopy $λ$-ind-completion $\Ind^λ C$ of a small relative category~$C$.
 The 1-categorical construction that we imitate here presents $\Ind^λ C$ by the category of functors $C^@op→@Set$ that preserve $λ$-small limits, provided that $C$ admits $λ$-small colimits.
 The latter category can be encoded in turn as the reflective localization of the category of functors $C^@op→@Set$ at morphisms of the form $\colim_I "Y∘D → "Y(\colim_I D)$ for small diagrams $D:I→C$.
 In the model-categorical setting, reflective localizations become left Bousfield localizations and we use quasicategories to define the class of localizing morphisms to avoid developing the relevant machinery of homotopy colimits directly for relative categories.

-\mindlarge \proclaim Definition.
-Given an object $(λ,C)∈@CRC$, the model category $"=MInd(λ,C)$ is defined as the left Bousfield localization of $"sPSh(C)$ at the set of maps of the form $η_D$ (constructed in the next paragraph) for a set of representatives~$D$ of weak equivalence classes of diagrams $D:I→"sPSh(C)$ of weakly representable presheaves, where $I$ is a $λ$-small relative category.
-Since $C$ is a small relative category, such representatives form a set. \ppar The morphism $η_D$ is constructed as follows.
+\proclaim Definition. ^^={MInd} Given an object $(λ,C)∈@CRC$, the model category $"=MInd(λ,C)$ is defined as the left Bousfield localization of $"sPSh(C)$ at the set of maps of the form $η_D$ (constructed in the next paragraph) for a set of representatives~$D$ of weak equivalence classes of diagrams $D:I→"sPSh(C)$ of weakly representable presheaves, where $I$ is a $λ$-small relative category.
+Since $C$ is a small relative category, such representatives form a set.
+The resulting left Bousfield localization is independent of the choices of $D$ and~$η_D$. \ppar The morphism $η_D$ is constructed as follows.
 Consider the adjunction of quasicategories

 where $"Y:C→"sPSh(C)$ is the Yoneda embedding functor and $"L$ is the left adjoint of $\rN\frc "Y$.
 Suppose $I$ is a $λ$-small relative category and $D:I→"sPSh(C)$ is a relative functor. \ppar Consider the induced diagram of quasicategories The unit map~$α_D$ of the object has the form